ryanvanmass/ryanvanmass.github.io/_drafts/IPad-In-Europe.md

 Due to how the Magic Keyboard folds it makes the IPad far more useable on economy Train and Plain folding trays.
 I would go as far as to say that it actually makes it usable while on these means of transportation.
 I was able to easily work on this post while watching Super Natuaral and feel like I was being just as productive using my IPad as I would have been if I was using my Laptop at a traditional desk

 ## Airplay
-With how easy it is to connect airpods to my IPad my wife and I can easily pass hours in the train stations watching some of our favourite shows such as Supernatural
+With how easy it is to connect airpods to my IPad my wife and I can easily pass hours in the train stations watching some of our favourite shows such as Supernatural while waiting for our train

 ## Conclusion
-In closing while I did still use my laptop a fair bit my IPad was an invaluable tool to allow me to get some work done as well as allow my wife and I to watch TV when there wasn't an actually TV available.
+In closing while I did still use my laptop a fair bit my IPad was an invaluable tool to allow me to get some work done as well as allow my wife and I to watch TV when there wasn't an actually TV available, which when essentally backpacking across Europe happens a fair bit.